Networks of Causal Abstractions: A Sheaf-theoretic Framework: Background

-\spara{Structural causal model.} A \emph{Markovian SCM} \cite{pearl2009causality} is a tuple $\scm{n}=\langle \myendogenous, \myexogenous, \myfunctional, \zeta \rangle$ of four elements: \emph{(i)} A collection \myendogenous of $n$ observed endogenous variables $X_i$; \emph{(ii)} a collection \myexogenous of $n$ latent exogenous $Z_i$ variables, one for each $X_i$; \emph{(iii)} a collection of structural assignments \myfunctional describing how the value of each $X_i$ is determined by those of the corresponding $Z_i$ and a set of endogenous variables (parents) $\parents_i \subseteq \myendogenous \setminus \{X_i\}$; and \emph{(iv)} a product probability measure $\zeta$ over the jointly independent exogenous variables.
-SCMs are also represented as \emph{directed acyclic graphs} (DAGs) where the nodes are the variables $\myendogenous$ and the edges are determined by the structural functions $\myfunctional$.

-Additionally, we can recursively rewrite the set of structural function $\myfunctional$ as a set of mixing functions $\mymixing$ dependent only on the exogenous variables.
-This allows us to describe the SCM in measure-theoretic terms, considering the probability spaces induced by the exogenous and endogenous variables, viz. $(\myexogenousvals,\, \Sigma_{\myexogenousvals}, \zeta)$ and $(\myendogenousvals,\, \Sigma_{\myendogenousvals}, \chi)$.
-The latter is entailed by \mymixing applied to the former \cite{d2025causal}.
-Starting from the measure-theoretic representation, an SCM $\scm{n}$ is functorially described as an arrow between an index category \Index and the category of probability space and measurable maps \Prob.
-As functors, SCMs can be arranged in the functor category \SCMcat.

-\spara{Hard and soft interventions.} Key to causal modeling is the possibility to perform interventions on SCMs.
-A \emph{hard} interventions is an operator $\doint\left(\myendogenous^\hard=\x^\hard \right)$ fixing the values of the endogenous $\myendogenous^\hard \subseteq \myendogenous$.
-The hard interventions induces a post-intervened SCM where the function $f_i$ for $X_i\in\myendogenous^{\hard}$ is set to the constant $x_i^\hard\in \mathbf{x}^\hard$.
-Graphically, the hard intervention mutilates the DAG by removing all the incoming edges of the endogenous in $\myendogenous^{\hard}$.
-A more flexible type of intervention is the \emph{soft} one.
-The soft intervention generates a post-interventional by substituting \myfunctional with $\myfunctional_\soft$, where each $f_i$ associated with the intervened variables $X_i \in \myendogenous^\soft$ is replaced by another function $f^\soft_i$, and the rest is unchanged.
-Soft interventions do not mutilate the DAG.
-Hard and soft interventions are represented in \SCMcat without loosing in expressiveness (cf. Lemma 1 in \cite{d2025relativity}).
-Following \cite{d2025relativity}, we refer to the set of observational, interventional, and counterfactual probability measures of the endogenous variables as CK.
+\spara{Structural causal models.} An SCM \scm{} \citep{pearl2009causality} consists of endogenous variables, exogenous variables capturing latent influences, and structural assignments forming an acyclic system of equations describing how each endogenous variable is generated from its parents and exogenous variable.
+SCMs are commonly represented as directed acyclic graphs (DAGs), where nodes correspond to variables and edges encode direct causal relationships.

+A formal category-theoretic reformulation of SCMs, as well as of interventions and abstractions, is developed in \citep{d2025relativity,d2025causal}.
+Essentially, the category-theoretic SCM is an arrow--formally a \emph{functor}--from a syntactic to a semantic category.
+The former is made of two objects and one arrow between them, the latter of the probability spaces of exogenous and endogenous variables related by a a collection mixing measurable maps.
+Then, the category-theoretic SCM maps objects of the syntactic category to the probability spaces and the only arrow to the collection of mixing measurable maps.
+This reformulation is also general enough to encompass both Markovian and semi-Markovian SCMs and will be extended to the MCMs case in \Cref{sec:categorical-CMM}, providing the essential categorical language underlying the sheaf-theoretic constructions in \cref{sec:CAN}.